holly-23/COMP261-Assignment-01/README.md

 # COMP261-Assignment-01

-This is the my completed project for the first assignment of **Computer Program Design 261** at **Victoria University of Wellington**.
+This is my completed project for the first assignment "The Journey Planner Network" of **Computer Program Design 261** at **Victoria University of Wellington**.

 This Java project parses network data to display a busstop network and allows the user to view and search the data.